Practical Time Travel for Everyday Mystics: A Serial Essay

 Julia Mossbridge, PhD

-Affiliate Prof., Dept. of Physics and Biophysics at U. San Diego; Co-founder, The Institute for Love and Time (TILT); Fellow, Institute of Noetic Sciences
+President, Mossbridge Institute; Affiliate Prof., Dept. of Physics and Biophysics at U. San Diego; Board Chair, The Institute for Love and Time (TILT)